-Figure 2-5 shows a basic flow chart that explains the data transfer for H2C.
+The following figure shows a basic flow chart that explains the data transfer for H2C.
 The flow chart color coding is as follows: Green is the application program; Orange is the driver; and Blue is the hardware.

-Figure 2-5: DMA H2C Transfer Summary
+Figure 6: DMA H2C Transfer Summary